surminus/cv/README.md

 Much of my work in the last few years has been in an AWS environment.
 I feel comfortable working within the huge Amazon ecosystem and using the AWS SDK.

-I have several years’ experience of Terraform, and recently spent time working with containers, specifically with Amazon ECS.

-In the future, I’d love to work on platforms with either Kubernetes or serverless technologies.
-I’m interested in expanding my horizons in terms of platform scale, and continuing to improve my software development skillset.

 ## October 2021-present: Site Reliability Engineer for [Ably](https://ably.com/)

-Working in the dedicated Infrastructure team to help scale the global platform as Ably continues to grow rapidly.
+Working in the Infrastructure team to help scale the global platform as Ably continues to grow rapidly.

 ## July 2021-October 2021: Systems Development Engineer for [Amazon Web Services](https://aws.amazon.com/)